39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 33. Allium

 Alliums are like little garden sculptures.
-Their tall stems, topped with perfectly round globe-shaped blooms, create a striking contrast against softer flowers.
-They have a quality that’s both elegant and playful, which fits perfectly into the relaxed style of a cottage garden.
+Their tall stems topped with perfectly round globe-shaped blooms create a striking contrast against softer flowers, both elegant and playful, which fit perfectly into the relaxed style of a cottage garden.

-They bridge the gap perfectly between spring bulbs and summer perennials.
-They’re wonderfully drought-tolerant, and deer tend to leave them alone while bees absolutely love the blooms.
+They bridge the gap between spring bulbs and summer perennials.
+Wonderfully drought-tolerant, deer tend to leave them alone, and bees absolutely love the blooms.
 Even after the flowers fade, the dried seed heads continue adding texture and interest to the garden.

 34. Hellebore